So, What Exactly is Unicode?

 How Does This Create "Fancy Fonts"?

 This is the really cool part!
-Unicode is massive.
+Unicode is very big area.
 It includes not just the basic alphabets but also thousands of variations of those letters, mainly for mathematical and technical purposes.
 These variations are what we call "fancy fonts."

 When you use our Fancy Text Generator and type "Hello", it's not actually changing the font.
 Instead, it's swapping each standard character for a different, more stylish-looking character from the Unicode library.
 For example: